 - The student will have experience in searching for various sources, including academic literature, reports, etc. reading and assessing them in the relation to a specified issue within international relations.

 - The student will have presented the research topic, including methodology, data collection, analysis and any challenges encountered, to peers in Noragric's thesis seminars for IR-students.

 - Through supervision, the student will have gained insight into the various steps of a research process, including methodical and ethical concerns.

-- If the student has conducted fieldwork and gathered primary data, practical experience will have been gained in assessing sources and collecting data in the field, in addition to the explanation of research results.
+- If the student has conducted fieldwork and gathered primary data, practical experience will have been gained in assessing sources and collecting data in the field, in addition to analysis and presentation of research results.

 - The student will have gained experience in processing feedback and can critically reflect on the results of the research and the working process.

 1. Choice of topic: In the end of January students attend the department's information meeting for students and supervisors.
 This is an information and inspiration meeting in which potential supervisors present their areas of expertise and possible themes for a master thesis project.
 Subsequently the student suggests a topic for his/her master thesis and suggests a potential supervisor (within the department).
 This is the basis on which the department assigns the students with a supervisor.
 Submission of thesis topic and potential supervisor(s) is conducted electronically in the learning platform Canvas.
 Deadline: 1 March (2nd semester of master program).

 2. Writing research proposal: As part of the compulsory methods course (EDS312), students are introduced to developing a research proposal.
 The supervisor approves the research proposal.
 Deadline for sumbission of research proposal in the learning platform is: 30 June (2nd semester of master program).